ThreatLocker joins Adam Savage’s Tested

 This way, they can steal your data and execute code as soon as you plug them in—even if you block USB storage devices.
 People store their emails, bank information, and tax returns on their computers, and these devices put all of it at risk.

-In this episode, Savage and Jenkins, along with Kieran Human, Security Enablement Lead at ThreatLocker, reviewed three different types of common USB devices and how they can silently steal your keystrokes, files, and even screenshots of your computer every minute.
+In this episode, Savage and Jenkins, reviewed three different types of common USB devices and how they can silently steal your keystrokes, files, and even screenshots of your computer every minute.

 It doesn’t matter what EDR you have, how fast your response time is, or how well you train your employees.
 It only takes one mistake from one user, and you’re compromised.